uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 The conference will be held in Uppsala on April 23-25, 2024 (lunch to lunch).
 To have an inclusive event, there will be no registration fee; coffee breaks, lunches, and a social dinner will be provided at no cost.
 Some funding for travel and accommodation is also available.

+Venue: The main conference is located at the [University Main Building](https://www.uu.se/en/about-uu/history/historic-buildings-and-settings/history-of-the-university-main-building).

 **Registration is now closed.**

 For questions, please contact us at: it-uucss-info@lists.uu.se.